New Ticket Wiki Browse Source Timeline Roadmap Ticket Reports Search

 To get a working receipt again, edit /opt/local/var/macports/receipts/gdb/6.8_0/receipt.bz2 and just delete the description and long_description to read description {foo} long_description {bar} on one line.

-• summary changed from new gdb port : violates the layout of the ports-filesystems! to gdb: Malformed receipt
+Summary: new gdb port : violates the layout of the ports-filesystems!gdb: Malformed receipt

 Changed the description in r49008.